Welcome to the site of the Bristol Salon of Photography, one of the UK’s leading International Exhibitions.

 England

-Prints will NOT be returned.
 The Bristol Salon, is the first salon in the group of UK print salons consisting of ‘The Midland Salon’, the ‘Smethwick International Salon’, and the ‘Southampton International Salon’, Prints can therefore be forwarded to the Midland Salon if required.
-There is no fee for forwarding the prints, but you must check the forward print request on the online entry form in order for them to be sent to the Midland Salon.
+There is no fee for forwarding the prints, but you must check the forward print request on the online entry form in order for them to be forwarded.
 Entrants who forward prints will of course have to enter the Midland Salon in the normal manner.
-If you are not forwarding prints then entry to the exhibition is taken as authorisation for the exhibition to destroy the prints when the exhibition ends.

 Organisation